GalaxyNode/Testnets-guides/ojo/readme.md

 git checkout v0.1.2
 make install
 ```
-After the installation is complete, you can run `defundd version` to check whether the installation is successful.
+After the installation is complete, you can run `ojod version` to check whether the installation is successful.

 Display should be v0.1.2
 <a id="run"></a>